JamLov/GoogleSheetCryptoPortfolio/README.md

  - Visit the "Credentials" area and "Manage Service Accounts"
  - Add a new service account, I chose the 'Project Owner' role, tick "Furnish Private Key" and choose the JSON method
  - Rename the file that is downloaded to 'client_secret.json' and deploy this in the root of your application install

+You also need to SHARE your spreadsheet to this service account.
+Open the client_secret.json file, and copy the value of the "client_email" property.
+On Google Sheets, click "Share" and share to this email address, granting EDIT access.

 ### 3. AppConfig.json
 The AppConfig.json file will store the details of which spreadsheet to connect to and which tab to update.